7 First-Time Homebuyer Mistakes to Avoid

 1. Assuming you won’t get approved for a mortgageIdeally, you’d like to have as little debt as possible, an impeccable credit score, and a 20% down payment before borrowing money for a home.
 However, even borrowers with less can get loans in today’s market, thanks to options like Federal Housing Authority loans, which are meant to help out low-income and first-time buyers.

-The fees and rates offered by lenders may vary substantially, and they all offer different service levels and different loan products.
+2. Deciding On The First Lender You Talk ToThe fees and rates offered by lenders may vary substantially, and they all offer different service levels and different loan products.
 Be sure to at least chat with a big bank, a regional bank or credit union, and an online lender.

+3. Not getting pre-approved early onGetting pre-approved for a mortgage serves two important purposes: First, it gives you a realistic understanding of how much you can spend on the house.
+Second, it shows sellers that you’re serious and gives you slightly more standing if you’re competing for homes with all-cash buyers.
 Make it less stressful by gathering up relevant financial documents like bank statements, tax returns, and pay stubs, and by checking your credit report for errors in advance.
 “Given the competitive interest rate environment and the competitive housing market, it’s a good idea to be prepared and organized before you start the process”.

 4. Maxing out your mortgage limitJust because a lender says that you can borrow a certain amount, doesn’t mean you should borrow that much.
 Staying below that limit will give you more financial flexibility to cover the added expenses that come with purchasing a home, as well as long-term changes to your income.

 5. Letting your emotions control your decisionsBuying a home can be a long and frustrating process.
 These days, starter homes go quickly, and it’s common for first-time buyers to experience rejection on the first offers they make.
 In that kind of environment, it’s easy to fall in love with a house that’s out of your budget, or get caught up in the heat of a bidding war and end up paying more than you expected.

 6. Waiving contingencies without understanding the risksIn highly competitive markets, it’s becoming increasingly common for buyers to make offers that aren’t contingent on financing or inspection.
 While waiving contingencies can make your bid more desirable to a seller, it can make the transaction much more risky for you.
 Have a conversation with your realtor and a lawyer before opting out of contingencies in your contract.
 In a worst-case scenario, you may end up losing your deposit.